Chrisman2003/code-complexity-metrics/README.md

-## Step 1: Preprocessing and Tokenization
-The tool starts by reading the target source code file (e.g., `complex.cpp`).
-It then tokenizes the code, breaking it down into a list of individual words, symbols, and numbers.
-This process handles comments, whitespace, and string literals, ensuring they don't interfere with the analysis.

-## Step 2: Cyclomatic Complexity Calculation (Basic Version)
-The initial phase of complexity analysis focuses on Cyclomatic Complexity.
-This metric measures the number of linearly independent paths through a program's source code.
-The algorithm identifies specific keywords and control structures that contribute to the complexity score.

-- Initialize complexity to 1 (for the single path through the function).
-- Iterate through the tokenized list of the code.
-- Increment the complexity counter for each occurrence of the following keywords:
-  `if`, `for`, `while`, `case`, `catch`

-The total count represents the basic cyclomatic complexity of the code.

-## Step 3: Cognitive Complexity Calculation (Basic Version)
-This metric is designed to measure the effort required for a developer to understand a piece of code.
-The current, basic implementation follows a simple additive model.

-- Initialize cognitive complexity to 0.
-- Iterate through the tokens of the code.
-- Add a complexity score for each of the following:
-  - **Control Flow Keywords:** Add 1 for each `if`, `for`, `while`, `switch`.
-  - **Nesting:** Add 1 for each level of nesting within a loop or conditional block.

-The final sum represents the basic cognitive complexity.

-## Step 4: Halstead Metrics Calculation
-The project also computes Halstead Metrics, which are based on counting operators and operands in the source code.

-- Count unique operators (η₁) and total operators (N₁).
-- Count unique operands (η₂) and total operands (N₂).

-These four values are then used to calculate various Halstead metrics, such as:

-- **Program Length:** `N = N₁ + N₂`
-- **Vocabulary Size:** `η = η₁ + η₂`
-- **Volume:** `V = N × log₂(η)`
-- **Difficulty:** `D = (η₁ / 2) × (N₂ / η₂)`
-- **Effort:** `E = V × D`

-## 🗺️ Future Plans
-This project is under continuous development.
-The following features are planned for future releases:

-- **Advanced Cyclomatic and Cognitive Complexity:**
-  The current implementation uses a basic keyword set.
-Future plans involve expanding the keyword list to include GPGPU-specific constructs from OpenCL, CUDA, and Kokkos.
-This will allow for more accurate complexity analysis of heterogeneous code.

-- **Expanded GPGPU Language Support:**
-  The goal is to provide comprehensive support for CUDA and Kokkos in addition to OpenCL.
-This includes a more refined tokenization process that recognizes specific GPGPU-related data types and functions.

-- **Refined Halstead Metrics:**
-  The Halstead metric calculation will be updated to handle GPGPU-specific operators and to provide a more nuanced analysis that distinguishes between different types of operands.

-- **Comprehensive Testing:**
-  The current `pytest` suite is being updated.
-Future work will include a more extensive set of test cases to ensure the accuracy and reliability of all metric calculations across different code bases and language extensions.

-- **Updated Dependencies:**
-  Once the advanced implementation is complete, the following system dependencies will be required for full functionality:
-  `clinfo`, `libviennacl-dev`, `libboost-all-dev`, `g++`, `libjsoncpp-dev`, `ocl-icd-opencl-dev`, `clc`, `libglew-dev`.
+# Code Complexity Analyzer

+A Python tool to analyze source code and compute **SLOC**, **Cyclomatic Complexity**, **Cognitive Complexity**, and **Halstead Metrics**.
+The tool supports C++, CUDA, OpenCL, and Kokkos code and can compare GPU-specific constructs against a C++ baseline.

+---

+## Features

+- **SLOC (Source Lines of Code)**: Measures the number of actual code lines, ignoring comments and whitespace.
+- **Cyclomatic Complexity**: Counts the number of linearly independent paths in a program.
+- **Cognitive Complexity**: Estimates the effort required to understand the code, accounting for control flow and nesting.
+- **Halstead Metrics**: Measures code complexity based on operators and operands, including vocabulary, program length, volume, difficulty, and effort.
+- **GPU Delta Metrics**: Compare the added complexity of GPU constructs against a C++ baseline.

+---

+## How It Works

+The tool analyzes a source code file or directory in four main steps:

+### 1. Preprocessing and Tokenization
+- Reads the source code file (e.g., `main.cpp`).
+- Breaks the code into tokens (words, symbols, numbers).
+- Ignores comments, whitespace, and string literals to prevent interference with metric calculations.

+### 2. Cyclomatic Complexity
+- Initializes complexity to 1 (single path).
+- Iterates through tokens and increments complexity for control structures like `if`, `for`, `while`, `case`, and `catch`.

+### 3. Cognitive Complexity
+- Initializes complexity to 0.
+- Adds 1 for each control flow keyword (`if`, `for`, `while`, `switch`).
+- Adds 1 for each level of nesting inside loops or conditional blocks.

+### 4. Halstead Metrics
+- Counts **operators** and **operands**, both total and unique.
+- Computes:
+  - Program Length: `N = N₁ + N₂`
+  - Vocabulary: `η = η₁ + η₂`
+  - Volume: `V = N × log₂(η)`
+  - Difficulty: `D = (η₁ / 2) × (N₂ / η₂)`
+  - Effort: `E = V × D`

+---

+## Future Plans
+Improved cyclomatic and cognitive complexity analysis for GPU constructs More detailed Halstead metrics distinguishing different operand types Comprehensive pytest suite for accuracy verification

+## Installation
+Make sure Python 3.8+ is installed.
+Future Cyclomatic and Cognitive Complexity will require the following SUDO apt dependencies: sudo apt install kokkos libkokkos-dev sudo apt install libomp-dev sudo apt install nvidia-cuda-toolkit sudo apt install clang-15 llvm-15
+SDK kit for cuda